 The overwhelming lack of product photographs and the use of superficial descriptions makes matters worse.”

 The impact of poor user experience…

 I found the following Google Trends graph interesting.
-It shows the drop in query volume for the GlobalBrandlux.com brand term over the years – a very large 60% drop from their peak of June 2004.
-May be other people have had similar bad experiences and gone elsewhere… Just a speculation that something is going wrong at GlobalBrandlux.com, not causality…!
+It shows the drop in query volume for the Electrolux.com brand term over the years – a very large 60% drop from their peak of June 2004.
+May be other people have had similar bad experiences and gone elsewhere… Just a speculation that something is going wrong at Electrolux.com, not causality…!

 So, what happens next – for me the consumer…?

-Coupled with the fact that our 5 year old appliances are already starting to fall apart, this web experience made me feel that I will not purchase from this company again (a considerable sum of money).
-The sad thing is, if the web experience had been a good one – allowing me to order my replacement parts on the first visit – instead of taking me over 5 visits and requiring 6 emails to the customer service department to get it right – they could have gotten away with it.
-That is, kept me as a future customer.
+Coupled with the fact that our 5 year old appliances are already starting to fall apart, this web experience made me feel that I will not purchase from Electrolux again (a considerable sum of money).
+The sad thing is, IF the web experience had been a good one – allowing me to order my replacement parts on the first visit – instead of taking me over 5 visits and requiring 6 emails to the customer service department to get it right – they could have gotten away with it.
+That is, kept me as a customer.